-Informed and energized by a lifetime of painting, drawing and making images with cameras, Hockney, in collaboration with the art critic Martin Gayford, explores how and why pictures have been made.
+Informed and energized by a lifetime of painting, drawing and making images with cameras, Hockney, in collaboration with the art critic Martin Gayford, explores how and why pictures have been made across the millennia.
 What makes marks on a flat surface interesting?
-How do you show movement in a still picture, and how do films and television connect with old masters?
-What are the ways in which time and space can be condensed into a static image?
-What do pictures show – truth or lies?
+How do you show movement in a still picture, and how, conversely, do films and television connect with old masters?
+What are the ways in which time and space can be condensed into a static image on a canvas or screen?
+What do pictures show - truth or lies?
 Do photographs present the world as we experience it?